mjambon/ocaml-layer/README.md

   The user should be able to specify the base image of their choice as long as it falls within a supported family e.g. "Alpine" or "Debian-like".
+* No need to know OCaml or to have OCaml installed on your machine to set this up.
 * Easy customization by forking and editing this project.

 Usage